 Who Are VTMX's Key Customers?

-- Logistics providers requiring distribution centers for warehousing and transportation.
+- Logistics and supply chain providers requiring efficient warehousing and distribution hubs.

-- E-commerce companies needing fulfillment centers for online order processing.
+- E-commerce businesses needing fulfillment centers and last-mile delivery solutions.

-- Multinational corporations establishing or expanding operations in Mexico.
+- International corporations establishing or expanding their operational footprint in Mexico.

 VTMX Financials